alextzik/distr_online_maxmin_markov_game/README.md

 ## Results

 Below we provide trajectory animations for the results pertaining to Figure 1 of the paper.
+Also available in the folder /GIFs
 In the following figures 'C' denotes the current relative state and 'G' the goal relative state in the desired formation between the agents that are connected by the edge.
 ### Proposed algorithm
 ![h](https://github.com/alextzik/decentralized_mcts/blob/comp_with_liu_jia/GIFs/proposed.gif)